6 Rules to Get a Good Latch When Breastfeeding Baby - Baby Chick

 DSC_0076

-These are my six rules on how to get the best latch for baby!
+These are my six rules for getting the best latch for baby!
 Breastfeeding shouldn’t hurt, so if it does hurt, try these steps to help with baby’s latch.
 If you need more support, contact your local IBCLC for in-person support.

 DSC_0082